 Probably the most popular and influential book on life coaching written to date, Walks of Life has helped guide tens of thousands of aspiring coaches through the beginning stages of their careers.

 The book is written by Jill M. Fratto, an iPEC Certified Professional Coach (CPC) who has over 15 years of coaching experience.
-In writing this comprehensive guide, Jill draws upon her coaching experience and offers actual client conversations and situations into the pages of the book.
+In writing this comprehensive guide, Jill draws upon her extensive coaching experience and offers actual client conversations and real-world situations throughout the pages of the book.

 Helpful to those just starting out in this field, the book guides readers through every step of the certification process.
 By showing exactly what is needed in order to pass the ICF exam, Jill has taken the mystery, stress, and confusion out of the process.
 The book also reviews major coaching programs and help readers select a learning path that is the right fit for their unique needs.